CommunityToolkit/WindowsCommunityToolkit-wiki/Home.md

 - It uses MVVM toolkit and is gradually moving to MVVM-ify more!
 All settings pages and navigation bar edit page mostly follow MVVM pattern.
 - It uses EnumValuesExtensions since the last version to load enum values in SplitButton options for view type and sort type.

-> Here's a quick overview of: [Shretha Files](https://youtu.be/-LBXu0lzh_Y "https://youtu.be/-LBXu0lzh_Y").
-Find the App [here](https://www.microsoft.com/p/shrestha-files-pro-a-modern-dual-panel-file-manager-with-tabs-and-colors/9npnffsv2hqm)
+ Here's a quick overview of: [Shretha Files](https://youtu.be/-LBXu0lzh_Y "https://youtu.be/-LBXu0lzh_Y").
+More information about the app [here](https://jptgamesandapps.github.io/ShresthaFiles/)

 ### [Yugen Mosaic](https://www.microsoft.com/en-us/p/yugen-mosaic/9pf0s24cx0d4) by [PandaSharp](https://github.com/Panda-Sharp)